 - a BMI of 35 or more with serious obesity-related health problems, such as type 2 diabetes or severe sleep apnea

 Like adults, teens who are thinking about weight-loss surgery should be prepared for the lifestyle changes they will need to make after the surgery.
 A surgical center that focuses on the unique needs of youth may help the teen patient prepare for and adjust to these changes.
 Parents and caregivers also should be prepared and ready to support their child.

-What are clinical trials and are they right for you?
+What are clinical trials for weight-loss surgery?

-What is the Longitudinal Assessment of Bariatric Surgery?
+Longitudinal Assessment of Bariatric Surgery

-This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+(NIDDK), part of the National Institutes of Health.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.

 Anita P. Courcoulas, M.D., University of Pittsburgh, and Thomas Inge, M.D.
 Ph.D., Children’s Hospital of Colorado